Your wedding day is on the horizon, and your mind has turned to the question of what you should wear.

 We’re here to break down the actual cost of wedding tuxedo prices and give you all the options for how to get your hands on one for the big day.

-The actual wedding tuxedo cost has many variables that affect the price.
-Most notably, it comes down to the fabric quality, potential tailoring needs, the designer that made it, and whether you are buying or renting.
+How much is a wedding tux?
+The average wedding tuxedo cost has many variables that affect the price.
+Most notably, the price of a tux,comes down to the fabric quality, potential tailoring needs, the designer that made it, and whether you are buying or renting.

 Interestingly, where you live plays a part in the cost of the outfit, with larger cities paying a premium compared with more rural areas.

-According to WeddingStats.org, here are the average price of a wedding tux:
+According to WeddingStats.org, here are the average costs of a wedding tux:

 Let’s look at these in closer detail.